ncomputers/neo/README.md

 ### Lighthouse workflow

 The workflow requires a PostgreSQL DSN for migrations.
-Set `POSTGRES_MASTER_URL` to this DSN (or `DATABASE_URL` for compatibility) and provide `SQLALCHEMY_DATABASE_URI` for tools needing a synchronous connection string.
+Set `DATABASE_URL` to this DSN (or `DATABASE_URL` for compatibility) and provide `SQLALCHEMY_DATABASE_URI` for tools needing a synchronous connection string.
 Migrations run once before the server starts and the workflow launches